umutacar/DC/docs/DESIGN.md

 For example,  plural items, such as sections, atoms, etc can be tricky.
 If a plural item can be empty and it is wrapped by an option, it will lead to conflicts.
 I therefore avoid options and allow all plurals to be empty.

 The parsing infrastructure is separated into three stages.
+The implementation converged to this structure after various experiments.
+The relevant PR where this structure is described is PR #124 in the DC repo.

 The stage-1 lexer (`tex_comment_lexer`) removes comments from the input.